 To be considered, eligible students must complete an application for membership.
 Applications may be picked up at the Academic Advising Office and finalists will be contacted for interviews.

-Email: chris.isham@clovis.edu

-Location: Room 137, Dr. H. A. Miller Student Services Center
+Alexandra Penland, Recruiting Coordinator Phone: 575.769.4016 Email: alexandra.penland@clovis.edu Location: Advising Office, Dr. H. A. Miller Student Services Center